5.2.0WordPress eCards Update: Gutenberg and Columns

 WordPress eCards is a WordPress plugin used to send electronic cards (eCards) to friends.
 WordPress eCards features a native template designer.

 Start your own eCards site!
 Be it Christmas, Valentine’s Day, Easter or Halloween, the eCards plugin works for everything.

 WordPress eCards at a glance

 eCards makes it quick and easy for you to send an eCard in 3 easy steps.
-Just choose your favorite eCard, add your personal message, and send it to any email address.
-When you send an eCard using this plugin, no personal information is stored in WordPress database.
+Just choose your favourite eCard, add your personal message, and send it to any email address.
+When you send an eCard using this plugin, no personal information is stored in the WordPress database.
 Send any embeddable image, be it JPG, PNG or animated GIF.
 If no image is found in the post, the eCard is still delivered to its recipient.

 WordPress eCards Features

 - The plugin optionally uses Akismet to filter email spam.

 - The plugin allows the user to select a predefined image or to upload one or to select from their Dropbox.

 - For a better system management, the plugin allows for user creation upon eCard sending, automatic custom post type creation and eCard scheduling.

 All these options are switchable (on or off) from the plugin’s Settings tab.